VitoVan/calm/README.md

 ### Customization

-If you want to change the generated application name, icon, etc, please set the following environment variable:
+If you want to change the generated application name, icon, etc, please use the following command:

 ```bash
 calm publish-with-options